 Probation Officer Salary

 The median pay for Probation Officers comes out to approximately $40K per year in the United States, but employers in Los Angeles offer the most; the average salary in that city is around $74K.
 Probation Officers will also find cushy salaries in Minneapolis (+74 percent), Pittsburgh (+37 percent), New York (+32 percent), and Phoenix (+25 percent).
+This report is based on responses to the PayScale salary survey.

 Job Description for Probation Officer